Carol Anshaw

 Carol Anshaw (born March 22, 1946) is an American novelist and short story writer.
-Publishing Triangle named her debut novel, Aquamarine, one of "The Triangle’s 100 Best" gay and lesbian novels of the 1990s.
-Four of her books have been finalists for the Lambda Literary Award for Lesbian Fiction, and Lucky in the Corner won the 2003 Ferro-Grumley Award.
+Publishing Triangle named her debut novel, Aquamarine, one of "The Triangle's 100 Best" gay and lesbian novels.
+Her novels have won the Carl Sandburg Award, the Society of Midland Authors Award and have been finalists four times for Lambda Literary Awards, and Lucky in the Corner won the 2003 Ferro-Grumley Award.

 Personal life

-Carol Anshaw was born on March 22, 1946 in Grosse Pointe, Michigan.
+Carol Anshaw was born on March 22, 1946, in Grosse Pointe, Michigan.
 Her mother was Virginia Anshaw Stanley and her father was Henry G. Stanley.
 During Anshaw's childhood and adolescence, her family lived in Michigan and Florida.

 Anshaw received her Bachelor of Arts degree from Michigan State University in 1968.
 After graduation, she moved to Chicago.
+She acquired her Master of Fine Arts degree at Vermont College of Fine Arts in 1992.

 In 1969, she married Charles White.
-The couple eventually divorced in 1985.
+The couple divorced in 1985.

-She acquired her Master of Fine Arts degree at Vermont College of Fine Arts in 1992.

 Since 1996 Anshaw has been partners with the documentary maker and photographer, Jessie Ewing.
 They were married on May 25, 2014.
 Now, the couple divides their time between Chicago and Amsterdam.

 Career

 Anshaw has been writing fiction since 1972.
-Her stories have appeared in Story magazine, Tin House, The Best American Stories and Do Me: Tales of Sex and Love from Tin House.
+Her stories have appeared in Story magazine, Tin House, and have been selected three times for inclusion in The Best American Stories [1992, 1994 2012]'and Do Me: Tales of Sex and Love from Tin House.

 She has published five novels.
 Her first, the critically acclaimed Aquamarine (1992) explores one life lived on parallel paths.

 Perhaps Anshaw's most popular novel,Carry the One (2012), has been highly regarded as a portrait of grief and American culture.
 The novel received warm endorsements from Emma Donoghue and Alison Bechdel.
 Set mainly in Chicago, Anshaw deftly takes the narrative's point of view from character to character, showing "how time affects relationships, tipping emotional dominoes one way or another within a family or circle of friends."

-Her stories have been anthologized in The Best American Short Stories in 1994, 1998, and 2012.

-She has won a National Book Critics Circle Citation for Excellence in Reviewing, an NEA Grant, an Illinois Arts Council Fellowship, a Carl Sandburg Award, a Ferro-Grumley Award and Society of Midland Authors Award.
+a National Endowment for the Arts Literature Fellowship; an Illinois Arts Council Fellowship; a Carl Sandburg Award, a Ferro-Grumley Award and Society of Midland Authors Award.

+For her criticism in the Village Voice, she won the National Book Critics Circle Citation for Excellence in Reviewing.

+Anshaw was, for 20 years, on the faculty of the MFA program at SAIC,the School of the Art Institute of Chicago.

-Anshaw is also a painter, and is currently working on a sequence of paintings of the Channel swimmer, Gertrude Ederle.
-"Walking Through Leaves," her painted biography of the novelist and poet, Vita Sackville-West was up in November 2013 at Rockford University, Rockford, IL.
+Anshaw is also a painter, and is currently working on a sequence of paintings of the English Channel swimmer, Gertrude Ederle.
+"Walking Through Leaves," her painted biography of the novelist and poet, Vita Sackville-West was put up in November 2013 at Rockford University, Rockford, IL.

 Awards

-Publishing Triangle named Aquamarine one of "The Triangle’s 100 Best" gay and lesbian novels of the 1990s.
+Publishing Triangle named Aquamarine one of "The Triangle's 100 Best" gay and lesbian novels of the 1990s.